rashikafouzia9-png/Rohwer-analysis/notebooks/demo10_confirmation.md

-# Demo 10 confirmation — bootridge error-control simulation
+# Demo 10 confirmation — bootridge error control simulation

 Source: `bootridge` function reference, "Demonstration 10" — Andrew Penn, *statistics-resampling* package manual, version 2026.02.18 (https://gnu-octave.github.io/statistics-resampling/function/bootridge.html)

-These are the package author's own reported numbers, not a rerun — pulled verbatim from the published docs for citation in the paper.
+These are the package author's own reported numbers, not a rerun pulled verbatim from the published docs for citation in the paper.
 Simulation
 design: n_sims = 30, n = 40, alpha = 0.05, global multicollinearity r = 0.2,
 seed = 42, crossed over p in {3, 10, 30}, q in {1, 5, 10}, SNR in